 - Columbia also receives strong ratings from U.S. News for value, job market, desirability, and net migration.

-- Niche.com gives Columbia, South Carolina an “A” grade with strong scores for public schools, housing, family living, nightlife, and diversity.
+- Niche.com gives Columbia, South Carolina an “A” grade with strong scores for public schools, housing, and nightlife.

 - Climate in Columbia is humid subtropical with cool to mild winters and hot humid summers.

 - Must-see places in Columbia include the Northeast Farmers Market, The Winery Mercer House that’s only one of ten organic wineries in the U.S., and the award-winning 70-year-old Maurice’s Piggie Park BBQ.